Oggy and the Cockroaches: Other

-Some of the characters cameo in Xilam's other series, such as Zig & Sharko and The Daltons (in Joe's dream in "The Secret Passage"), and in the film Go West!
+Some of the characters cameo in Xilam's other series, such as Zig & Sharko and The Daltons (in Joe's dream in "The Secret Passage" and a cameo in "Fort Dalton"), and in the film Go West!
 A Lucky Luke Adventure (2007).
 The eponymous characters make their debut in the Space Goofs episode "Venus Junior", where they are seen on the aliens' television (before the pilot episode was officially posted online, in 2016).
 In the second season, the episode "Space Sailors" has a gag where the roaches greet Etno (in the aliens' now-flooded house) as they row by.
 Oggy, the roaches and Jack appear as drawings in "Doodle", Oggy can be seen on a page of a book during "Madame Zelza", a minor character (a large, fat woman with a bobcut) and her pet poodle appear in the episode "Get Off My Couch!". and Oggy and Monica make a cameo in the episode "The Alien Show".

 Production

-The project dates back to 1997; shortly after the success of Space Goofs, Marc du Pontavice approached Jean‑Yves Raimbaud with a specific creative brief: "think about what Tom and Jerry would look like in the year 2000."
-Raimbaud responded by designing a blue cat (later named Oggy) and replacing the classic mouse with three mischievous cockroaches—effectively inverting the usual predator-prey dynamic, and thus Oggy and the Cockroaches was created.
-The show was meant to "counter the surge of superheroes, manga and Franco-Belgian comic book heroes."
-After the death of Raimbaud, Olivier Jean-Marie, director of the series, decided not to modify the design of Oggy, in particular his blue color.
-The first name of each of the three cockroaches, Joey, Dee Dee and Marky, refers to three of the members of the punk rock group called the Ramones.
-Oggy, for his part, owes his first name to the famous singer Iggy Pop as well as the character of Ziggy Stardust created by David Bowie.
-Iggy Pop also sang for the theme song of Space Goofs.
-The first season cost approximately 9 million euros to produce, with production costs subsequently decreasing in later seasons.
+In March 1997, Marc du Pontavice needed to find something at least as surprising, yet without trying to compete with the radical nature of Space Goofs, which was set to premiere in September.
+He recalled his old passions and turned to American slapstick, the chase cartoon.
+Du Pontavice decided to pick up where the Americans had left off in the 1970s and launch Gaumont Multimédia into the adventure of chase cartoons.
+He approached Jean-Yves Raimbaud to conceive the next series based on a simple brief: what would a Tom and Jerry-style series look like in the year 2000?
+The show was meant to counter the surge of superheroes, manga and Franco-Belgian comic book heroes.
+Raimbaud received the request without much enthusiasm, as he had always felt more at home with the style of the Fleischer Brothers than that of Tex Avery or Hanna-Barbera.
+However, he was delighted by the success of his show Space Goofs and willingly accepted the challenge, even though du Pontavice could tell he viewed it merely as a work-for-hire assignment.
+Raimbaud returned three weeks later with two drawings.
+One depicted a standing cat with a cheerful expression and a handwritten note: "My name is Oggy."
+Oggy owes his first name to Iggy Pop, as well as the character of Ziggy Stardust created by David Bowie.
+The other showed the same cat chasing three cockroaches, to which he had given the names of the Ramones: Joey, Dee Dee, and Marky.
+At du Pontavice's request, Raimbaud added another character, Jack; this would allow for a wider range of situations and, above all, highlight Oggy's gentle nature through contrast.
+Du Pontavice recognized the power of the concept, which lay in its obvious simplicity.
+Raimbaud hadn't simply swapped the mouse for cockroaches; he had inverted the dynamic of the conflict.
+It was the cockroaches who provoked Oggy, not the other way around.
+Oggy, for his part, remained fundamentally good-natured.